 - Privilege Level - Indicates the level of device management for the logged in user.
 The first user is always the admin, which cannot be changed.
 OPTIONS: Status, Status+Settings.
-Default: New accounts granted Status+Settings privileges - Password Enter a new login password.
+Default: admin Status+Settings when adding a new account) - Password Enter a new login password.
 Use letters, numbers, or punctuation.
 Limited to 32 characters, including spaces.
-Default: araknis (Blank when adding a new account)

-Confirm Decement Confirmer and the site of the second decement

-- Confirm Password - Confirm a new login password (enter same password as above).
-Default: araknis (Blank when adding a new account) - Delete Click the icon to delete a specific user account. - Add Click to add a new user account. - Edit Click the Select check box in the left column of a user account and click Edit to modify the account.
+Default: araknis (Blank when adding a new account) - Confirm Password - Confirm a new login password (enter same password as above).
+Default: araknis (Blank when adding a new account) - Delete - Click the icon to delete a specific user account. - Add Click to add a new user account. - Edit Click the Select check box in the left column of a user account and click Edit to modify the account.